kevinqqnj/wtf4.html/README.md

     submit = SubmitField(u'提交')
 ```

 The styles and format of form are defined in wtf.html, it's in your Flask-bootstrap install directly.
-e.g.: *C:\git\tianya\venv\Lib\site-packages\flask_bootstrap\templates\bootstrap\wtf.html
+> e.g. C:\git\tianya\venv\Lib\site-packages\flask_bootstrap\templates\bootstrap\wtf.html

 ## Install and how to use
-1. simplely clone this git to local, it's an Flask framework.
+1. simplely clone this git to local, it's a well-formed Flask framework, and included local Bootstrap4 CSS.
 Or just copy '/app/templates/_wtf4.html' to you Flask template directory
 > e.g. C:\git\tianya\app\templates\

 2. use the macro in your html like this